zonneplan/KiBot/README.md

         - `layer`: [string=''] Name of the layer.
 As you see it in KiCad.
         - `suffix`: [string=''] Suffix used in file names related to this layer.
 Derived from the name if not specified.
     - **`name`**: [string=''] Used to identify this particular output definition.
+                  Avoid using `_` as first character.
+These names are reserved for KiBot.
     - **`options`**: [dict] Options for the `diff` output.
       * Valid keys:
         - **`output`**: [string='%f-%i%I%v.%x'] Filename for the output (%i=diff_pcb/diff_sch, %x=pdf).
 Affected by global options.